adarshmarvel22/HMS/README.md

 $ pip install Django

-Open a new terminal and Change your dirctory to hospital after activating the virtual environment ecp3.
+Open a new terminal and Change dirctory to hospital after activating the virtual environment ecp3.

 $ cd hospital